 A maxi could fall loosely on the body, giving it an unstructured look.
 If you’d like to draw attention to the waist and create curves, throw on a pretty belt.
 This not only brings to light the narrowest part of your torso, but it gives the dress a form too.
 While you can choose a broad belt for solid coloured maxis, a narrow one works better with a printed maxi dress.
 Pay attention to the colour too.
-We love a big, contrast coloured belt over solid maxis while neutral-hued ones are dedicated for the printed kind.
+We love a big, contrast coloured belt over solid maxis while the likes of brown and white are dedicated for the printed kind.

 You can turn the soft, feminine maxi into a fierce one with the help of a leather jacket and a pair of ankle boots.
 Certainly adds an edge to the otherwise soft, dainty piece of garment.
 A more casual approach would be a cropped denim jacket and a pair of white kicks with your pastel maxi.
 Pastels and denim is a match made in heaven!

 Printed maxis exude a rather Bohemian vibe.
 Keep up with it with some colourful dangling earrings, strappy summery sandals, beaded chains and some silver bangles.
 A large Panama hat will complete the look.
 They’re a must if you’re hitting the beach, speaking of which, a sheer maxi comes handy when you need something to throw on over your swimwear!

 While a strappy georgette floral maxi with flat sandals is flirty for brunch with friends, it would not be very cocktail-friendly.
 For cocktails, we imagine you in a monochrome, satin maxi with a pair of clean pencil heels.
 For corporate gatherings, on the other hand, you can opt for a structured blazer on a neutral maxi to turn boss lady.